longturn/freeciv21/docs/Coding/hacking.rst

 National Borders
 ----------------

-For the display of national Borders (similar to those used in Sid Meier's Alpha Centauri) each Map Tile also has an ``owner`` field, to identify which nation lays claim to it.
+For the display of national Borders (similar to those used in Sid Meier's Alpha Centauri) each map Tile also has an ``owner`` field, to identify which nation lays claim to it.
 If :code:`game.borders` is non-zero, each city claims a circle of Tiles :code:`game.borders` in Vision Radius.
 In the case of neighbouring enemy Cities, Tiles are divided equally, with the older city winning any ties.
 Cities claim all immediately adjacent Tiles,